MIRACLESHEEP/My-JS-code/README.md

 # My-JS-code
-These are all my projects in JS
+These are all my projects in JS, in one repository.